rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 The introduction in NvChad 2.0 of the possibility to create a `custom` folder during the first installation is certainly a great help for all those users who are approaching this editor for the first time.
 It is also a considerable time-saver for those who have already dealt with NvChad.

-Thanks to its introduction, and along with the use of *Mason*, it is very easy and fast to integrate your own functionality.
+Thanks to its introduction and the use of *Mason*, integrating your own functionality is straightforward and fast.
 It only takes a few changes and you are immediately ready to use the IDE to write code.